Sparsh261/VRVSecurity_Pre-Intership_Assignment_Frontend/README.md

+It is the frontend for VRV Security assignment.
+You can signup and login.
+Then you can update values only for that are specified by your role.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.